danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 Now finally we're in a position to solve the problem.
 If we want the test to click on an element on anywhere other than the center position, the `x` and `y` offsets must be provided to the click method, where `x` is the number of pixels to the right, starting from the left-most edge, and `y` is the number of pixels down from the top of the element.

-Since the particular UI this test is driving has the actual toggle input near the top left corner, a small amount of offset can resolve this:
+Since the particular UI this test is driving has the actual toggle input near the top left corner, a small amount of offset from this point should resolve this:

 ```ruby
 find("label", text: "FORWARDING").click(x: 5, y: 5)